SOLAS-TTRPG/SOLAS/Spells.md

 - Range: 6 Tiles
 - Scalable: +1 target

 Up to three creatures of your choice make **Mind Checks vs Your Mind**.
-Creatures who fail roll one less dice when attacking or making a check.
+Creatures who fail roll with disadvantage when attacking or making a check.

 ### Bless
 - **Concentration**